DavidK0/Avionics/README.md

 # Avionics
 Avionics is a mod for Kitten Space Agency that adds airplane flight instruments.
 The current features are:
-* A Horizontal Situation Indicator (HSI)
+* Horizontal Situation Indicator
-* A Vertical Speed Indicator (VSI)
+* Vertical Speed Indicator
-* An Airspeed Indicator (ASI)
+* Airspeed Indicator
+* Heading Indicator
+* Turn Indicator
-* A Radar Altimeter
+* Radar Altimeter
-* An autopilot with altitude hold, heading hold, and airport navigation
+* Autopilot with altitude hold, heading hold, and airport navigation
 * The positions of thousands of airports across the world, which work with the HSI and autopilot.

 This mod does *not* add airport models, runways, or airplanes to KSA; it only adds the navigation tools to get to where the airports would be.